hanabi/hanabi.github.io/docs/variant-specific/prism.md

 <br />

-### Color Finesses (One-Away-From-Playable)
+### Prism Hard Color Bluff (if is not One-Away-From-Playable)

 - For the purposes of *Finesses*, prism cards only "connect" if they are the direct next color.
 - For example, in a 3-player game of *Prism (5 Suits)*:
-  - Prism 1 is played on the stacks.
+  - Nothing is played on the stacks.
   - Alice clues green to Cathy, touching a prism 3 as a *Play Clue*.
-  - Bob blind-plays a prism 2 from his *Finesse Position*.
+  - Bob blind-plays a prism 1 from his *Finesse Position*.
-  - Cathy knows that since prism 3 is green, prism 2 connects to green.
-Thus, this must be a *Finesse*.
+  - From Cathy's perspective, she knows that prism 3 is green, and that since green clue connects to a prism 3, this could be a *Double Finesse*.
+(If this was a *Double Finesse*, then Cathy would be called on to blind-play the prism 2 from her own hand as a *Self Finesse*.)
-  - Cathy plays her green as a prism 3.
+  - However, Cathy knows that *Prism Hard Color Bluffs* take precedence over *Double Finesses*.
+Thus, Cathy marks her clued card as either green 3 or prism 3, then discards.

 <br />